Skip to Main content

 My background is varied, but the golden thread that runs through my career is a focus on making life better for people.

-I’m vice-chair of Cwmpas, and previously worked as a programme manager for Nesta, supporting public service innovation in Wales.
+I've previously been vice-chair of Cwmpas and worked as a programme manager for Nesta, supporting public service innovation in Wales.

 I’ve also developed health policy for the Institute of Welsh Affairs, and pioneering story-centered digital inclusion outreach work across Wales.